 * An indwelling pleural catheter (IPC) is effective in refractory cases in which pleurodesis has failed or cases where surgery is not an option.
 The indwelling drain can be managed by the patient’s family and may create pleurodesis with time.
 This has been found to reduce the number of hospital admissions for recurrent effusions (see Figure 1 and 2).

 b) Everyone should have a hand-held fan

-This is a simple low-cost, low-tech intervention that should be offered to every patient who has difficulty breathing.
-The patient should direct the fan so that the cold air blows onto the lower face.
-Hand-held fans are preferred to static fans.
+A hand-held fan is a simple low-cost, low-tech intervention that should be offered to every patient who has difficulty breathing; it will do no harm.
+The patient should direct the fan so that the cold air blows onto the lower part of the face.
+Hand-held fans are preferred to static fans, possibly because they promote a sense of mastery.
 The movement of cool air with a fan has been observed to reduce dyspnoea in patients.
 Stimulation of mechanoreceptors or temperature receptors mediated via the trigeminal nerve may alter afferent feedback to the brain and modify the perception of dyspnoea.

 c) Use low-dose morphine